Reflections From the SC District Showcase

 June 5, 2024 | Columbia, SC | Convened by SC TEACHER

 The 2024 SC District Showcase was a day of conversation, collaboration, and learning among education leaders in South Carolina.
-As SC TEACHER wraps up our pilot administration of the SC Teacher Working Conditions Survey, we plan for the showcase to become an annual event.
+As SC TEACHER wraps up our pilot administration of the SC Teacher Working Conditions Survey, we plan for the showcase to become an annual gathering.

 ABOUT THE EVENT